-213 Osman, Egypt on the Brink, 82.
 214 Aryn Baker and Abigail Hauslohner/Kafr Shibin, "What's So Scary About Egypt's Islamists," Time Magazine (November 29, 2010).

-Robert S. Leiken and Steven Brooke, "The Moderate Muslim Brotherhood," Foreign Affairs 86:2 (March 2007).
-216 Leiken and Brooke, "Moderate Muslim Brotherhood."
+215 Robert S. Leiken and Steven Brooke, "The Moderate Muslim Brotherhood," Foreign Affairs 86:2 (March 2007).

-"radical Islamists" and "deeply hostile to the United States."
-217 Western politicians have regularly pointed to the group as a reminder of the growing influence of extremism within the region.
+Their mix of Islam and politics has placed the Brotherhood in the awkward position of being "condemned by both conventional opinion in the West and radical opinion in the Middle East."
+In America, commentators have called the Brothers "radical Islamists" and "deeply hostile to the United States."
+Western politicians have regularly pointed to the group as a reminder of the growing influence of extremism within the region.
 Al Qaeda's Ayman al-Zawahiri "sneers at them for 'luring thousands of young Muslim men into lines for elections...instead of into the lines of jihad."
-218 Mubarak meanwhile was able to use Western fear of the group, to leverage his position of subjugation of all religious organizations.
+Mubarak meanwhile was able to use Western fear of the group, to leverage his position of subjugation of all religious organizations.
 Ibrahim Issa, former editor of the influential Egyptian newspaper al-Dustour accused Mubarak of using the Brotherhood as a scarecrow.
 Mubarak says, "Its me or the jihadists."
 It was, Issa admits, his best route to staying in power.
-219
+19

 The influence of the organization's reach is due in large measure to its participation at all levels of society.
 Larbi Sadiki notes, "The Muslim Brotherhood is not some kind of clerical temple of wisdom - it has doctors, engineers, lawyers, merchants, business people, teachers, the army and police force... all of Egypt is represented in its power base...it is undoubtedly both the most organized and most influential political group inside of Egypt."
-Because of this wide range, the organization was able to take advantage of the opportunity to expand considerably in the 1980's, during President Sadat's economic courtship of the West.
-Osman writes, "At a time when the socioeconomic consequences of al-infitah (open door policy) were eroding the regime's legitimacy, the Brotherhood was positioning itself to the majority of Egyptians as 'the provider' a role the regime was incapable of fulfilling."
-Via a highly efficient social
+Because of this wide range, the organization was able to take advantage of the opportunity to expand considerably in the 1980's, during President